-At Western Michigan University, a distinguished faculty and support staff offer high quality curricula.
-Instruction is delivered through high-impact practices in learning platforms that meet the needs of contemporary learners.
+At Western Michigan University, a distinguished faculty and top support staff offer high quality curricula.
+The undergraduate management program delivers instruction through high-impact practices in learning platforms that meet the needs of contemporary learners.
 In the Department of Management, the management major builds upon the variety of business skills you learn in pre-business courses.
-This major provides advanced learning in three core competencies that are of great demand in the business world:
+The management degree at WMU provides advanced learning in three core competencies that are critical in the business world:

 - Problem solving

-Employers note that these are critical skills they seek out in both current employees and job applicants.
+Employers in business management seek evidence of real-world experience from prospective employees.
 The management major at WMU uniquely prepares you to interact with peers, subordinates, supervisors and clients with enriching experiences both inside and outside the classroom.